 No. Marrying a Canadian citizen doesn’t give you citizenship.

 If you want to become a Canadian citizen, you must follow the same steps as everyone else.
 There isn’t a special process for spouses of Canadian citizens.

 You must meet several requirements to apply for citizenship.
-This includes being physically present in Canada as a permanent resident for at least 1,095 days during the five years right before the date you applied.
+You must be physically present in Canada for at least 1,095 days during the five years right before the date you applied.
 This includes time as a: